🇻🇳

 Beyond the tourist corridor

-In smaller towns, rural homestays, and off-trail areas — the Mekong Delta, the central highlands, the far north — conventional local cooking is the default and ăn chay restaurants are sparse.
-Menus are Vietnamese-only and language barriers are significantly higher.
-The practical rule: seek ăn chay signage first; fall back to supermarket or market.
-Pack emergency provisions on itineraries moving through multiple small towns in a single day.
+In smaller towns, rural homestays, and off-trail areas, including the Mekong Delta, central highlands, and the far north, conventional local cooking is the default and an chay restaurants are sparse.
+Menus are Vietnamese-only and language barriers are considerably higher.
+Seek an chay signage first; fall back to supermarket or market.
+Pack provisions on itineraries moving through multiple small towns in a single day.

 🏡